Water Tower Place: Shopping center

+When the mall opened, its anchor stores were Marshall Field's and Lord & Taylor.
+Marshall Field's was converted to Macy's in 2006.
+Lord & Taylor closed in 2007.
+Macy's closed in 2021.

+In October 2023, it was reported that the top five floors of the shopping mall were for sale, for conversion to office space.
+MetLife plans to downsize the mall to only the first three floors of the podium structure.

+Remaining stores include Akira, American Girl, Bath and Body Works, Chico's, Eileen Fisher, Express, Finish Line, Inc., Forever 21, Hollister Co., J. Jill, Lacoste, Lego, Sunglass Hut and White House Black Market.

 History

 Originally planned in the late 1960s by the Mafco Company (the former shopping center development division of Marshall Field & Co.), the skyscraper was eventually built in 1975 by Urban Retail Properties, a company led by Philip Morris Klutznick and his son Thomas J. Klutznick.
 The project received a J.C.
 Nichols Prize from the Urban Land Institute in 1986.
 Modernist architect Edward D. Dart, of Loebl Schlossman Bennett and Dart, was the chief architect.

-The tower section is a 78-story, 859-foot (262 m) reinforced concrete slab, faced with gray marble, and is the eighth tallest building in Chicago and the twenty-sixth tallest in the United States.
+The tower section is a 78-story, 859-foot (262 m) reinforced concrete slab, faced with gray marble, and is the twelfth tallest building in Chicago and the twenty-sixth tallest in the United States.
 When built, it was the tallest reinforced concrete building in the world.
 It contains a Ritz-Carlton hotel, condominiums and office space, and sits atop a block-long base containing an atrium-style retail mall that fronts on the Magnificent Mile.

 Water Tower Place's opening changed the economic dynamics of the Magnificent Mile by bringing middle-class shops to what had been a street dominated by luxury retailers, tony hotels, and expensive apartments.
 It shifted downtown Chicago's retail center of gravity north from State Street to North Michigan Avenue.
-Decades after its construction, its residences and hotel remain sought after addresses, and the mall is typically fully leased, drawing large enough crowds that some retailers operate outlets both inside the mall and outside it along Michigan Avenue.

-The 360 condo units in the tower were designed in 1974.
-Richard A. Meyers Realty, Inc., was the contracted sales and marketing consultant.
-In a recessionary market, the company was given the challenge of demonstrating the product and obtaining hard contracts before construction began.
-This was a challenging assignment in the recessionary climate of 1974–1976.

-A detailed product research study was conducted by Gary S. Meyers, which included examining on a room-by-room basis over luxury 100 high-rise condominiums in the Chicago metropolitan area and a like number around the nation.
-The product analysis was then compared with sales velocities of other projects to determine buyer needs and wants and their respective acceptable price points.
-The net result was a mathematically designed housing product that allowed for specific space allocation for each room in each unit.
-The results were efficient units, where each room had a competitive advantage.
-Because of this unique design methodology, the condominium units are still considered well designed, even decades after their construction.